Superelliptic curves with minimal weighted moduli height: Introduction

 \section{Introduction}

 Let $k$ be an algebraic number field and $\O_k$ its ring of integers.
-The isomorphism class of a smooth, irreducible algebraic curve $\X$ defined over $\O_k$ its determined by its set of invariants which are homogenous polynomials in terms of the coefficients of $\X$.
-When $\X$ is a superelliptic curve as defined in \cite{m-sh}, then these invariants are generators of the invariant ring of binary forms of fixed degree.
-In this paper we want to provide an algorithms for two tasks.
-First, to determine a Weierstrass equation of a curve $\X^\prime$, defined over $\O_k$ and $k$-isomorphic to $\X$ with \emph{smallest} invariants.
-Second, to determine the equation of a curve $\X^{"}$, defined over $\O_k$ and $\bar k$-isomorphic to $\X$ with smallest invariants, in other words the twist of $\X$ with smallest invariants.
+The isomorphism class of a smooth, irreducible, planar, algebraic curve $\X$, defined over $\O_k$, is determined by its set of invariants which are homogenous polynomials in coefficients of $\X$.
+The best understood case is when $\X$ is a hyperelliptic.
+In \cite{m-sh, frey-sh} the authors make the case that superelliptic curves are a natural generalization of hyperelliptic curves and asked if many questions and arithmetic results of hyperelliptic curves can be extended to superelliptic curves.
+Here we focus on minimal models for the curve and minimal representation for the corresponding moduli point.

-To get an idea of our approach one can look at some classical problem for the discriminant of hyperelliptic curves.
-If $\X$ is a hyperelliptic curve over $k$, then the discriminant of $\X$ is a polynomial given in terms of the coefficients of the curve.
-Hence, it is an ideal in the ring of integers $\O_k$.
-The valuation of this ideal is a positive integer.
-A classical question is to find an equation of the curve such that this valuation is minimal, in other words the discriminant is minimal.

-The simplest example is for $\X$ being an elliptic curve.
-There is an extensive theory of the minimal discriminant ideal $\dis_{C/K}$.
-Tate \cite{ta-75} devised an algorithm how to determine the Weierstrass equation of an elliptic curve with minimal discriminant as part of his larger project of determining Neron models for elliptic curves.
-An implementation of this approach for elliptic curves was done by Laska in \cite{la-82}.
-Tate's approach was extended to genus 2 curves by Liu \cite{liu-g-2} for genus 2, and to all hyperelliptic curves by Lockhart \cite{lockhart} and \cite{liu}.

-However, the discriminant alone does not determine the isomorphism class of the curve (i.e. the point in the moduli space).
-For higher genus curves a point in the moduli space of curves is a set of invariants which is determined via geometric invariant theory.
-Our main goal is to determine a Weierstrass equation of a given superelliptic curve $\X$, defined over $\O_k$, such that the corresponding $SL_2 (\O_k)$-invariants are minimal.
-In other words, for a given superelliptic curves $\X$ defined over $\O_k$ we consider its isomorphic class as a point in the corresponding weighted moduli space $\p \in \wP^n (\O_k)$.
-We want to determine a Weierstrass equation of $\X$ such that $\p$ has minimal weighted moduli height as defined in \cite{b-g-sh}.
+By a \emph{superelliptic curve} we mean a smooth, irreducible, plannar, algebraic curve $\X$, defined over $k$, with projective equation $z^m y^{d-m} = f(x, y)$, where $f(x, y)$ is a degree $d$ binary form of nonzero discriminant $\D_f\neq 0$.
+We assume that such curves have a normal equation over $\O_k$, in other words $f(x, y) \in \O_k[x, y]$; see \cite{m-sh} for details.
+The isomorphism class of such curves is determined by the set of invariants of the degree $d$ binary forms.
+These invariants are generators of the invariant ring of binary forms of fixed degree; see \cite{rota} among other places.

+Given a binary form $f(x, y)$, there are two main \emph{reduction} problems.
+Determine $g(x, y)$, $\GL_2(k)$-equivalent to $f(x, y)$, such that $g(x, y)$ has minimal: \begin{itemize}[\upshape(a), nolistsep] \item[a)] invariants \item[b)] coefficients \end{itemize} Explaining what \emph{minimal} means will be the main focus of this paper.
+Completing of each task we will call \textbf{reduction type a)} or \textbf{moduli reduction} and \textbf{reduction type b)} or \textbf{classical reduction}.
+For the purposes of this paper we will focus on the case when $k=\Q$, even though many of the results follow for any number field $k$.